Eggs in Baking: How They Shape Cakes, Cookies, and Custards

 Eggs and Cookie Texture

-Eggs contribute water, protein, and fat, which all affect texture.
-More egg often means a softer, more cakey cookie because the extra moisture and structure reduce spread and create a thicker interior.
+Eggs contribute water, protein, and fat, all of which influence cookie texture.
+A recipe with more egg often produces a thicker, softer, more cake-like cookie because the additional moisture and structure limit spread.

 Egg Whites in Cookies

 Egg whites can make cookies lighter and firmer.
-Because whites are almost entirely protein and water, they do not add much richness.
-In cookies with a crisp or airy character, whites may help the structure set more cleanly.
+Because they are mostly protein and water, they do not add much richness.
+Instead, they help structure the dough and create a cleaner set.

 Egg Yolks in Cookies

-Yolks push cookies in a richer direction.
-Their fat and emulsifying power make dough more cohesive and less prone to drying out.
-Cookies with extra yolks often bake up tender, chewy, and slightly dense.
+Egg yolks move cookies in a richer direction.
+Their fat and emulsifying power make dough more cohesive and less likely to dry out.
+Cookies with extra yolks often bake into a softer, chewier, more tender result.

 How Egg Amount Changes Cookie Results

-- More egg white — firmer, more structured, sometimes drier.
+- More egg white: firmer, lighter, sometimes drier

-- Whole eggs — balanced texture, moderate spread.
+- Whole eggs: balanced texture and moderate spread

-- Less egg — crumblier or shorter texture, depending on fat and flour.
+- Less egg: crumblier or shorter texture, depending on the rest of the formula

-The best cookie texture depends on the goal.
-A thin crisp cookie, a chewy bakery-style cookie, and a soft cakelike cookie are not the same product, and egg choice is one of the reasons.
+The “best” cookie texture depends on what you want.
+A crisp wafer, a bakery-style chewy cookie, and a soft cake-like cookie are all different outcomes, and egg choice is one of the main reasons they differ.

 Eggs in Custards

-Custard science is the clearest example of what eggs really do.
-In custards, eggs are not a side ingredient.
-They are the thickening system.
+Custard science is where the role of eggs becomes especially clear.
+In custards, eggs are not just helpful.
+They are essential.
+They are the thickening system that turns milk or cream into a smooth, stable dessert.

 How Custards Thicken

 Egg proteins thicken a liquid when heated.
-At first, the mixture is fluid.
-As the temperature rises, the proteins begin to unfold and connect.
-If the heat is gentle and controlled, the custard becomes smooth and creamy.
-If the heat is too high, the proteins tighten too much, and the custard curdles or turns grainy.
+At first, the custard mixture is fluid.
+As the temperature rises, the proteins unfold and connect with one another.
+If the heat is gentle and controlled, the mixture thickens into a creamy custard.

 Stirring and Temperature

-A stovetop custard should usually be cooked over moderate or low heat, especially if it is a pastry cream, pudding, or sauce like crème anglaise.
-The mixture should thicken enough to coat a spoon, but not so much that it turns scrambled.
+For stovetop custards such as pastry cream, crème anglaise, or pudding, moderate or low heat is usually best.
+The custard should thicken enough to coat a spoon, but not so much that it becomes lumpy or scrambled.

 Baked Custards

-Baked custards, such as flan or pot de crème, rely on the oven’s gentle heat.
-The water bath often used in baking helps moderate temperature changes and keeps the custard smooth.
-The eggs set slowly, creating a delicate, uniform texture.
+Baked custards, such as flan, pot de crème, and crème brûlée, depend on gentle oven heat.
+A water bath is often used to regulate the temperature and keep the custard smooth.

 Sweetness, Fat, and Egg Behavior

-Sugar delays egg coagulation slightly, which can make custard smoother and more forgiving.
+Sugar slows egg coagulation slightly, which makes custards smoother and more forgiving.
 Fat from cream or milk also softens the final texture.
-This is why a cream-based custard feels silkier than one made with only milk.
+That is why cream-based custards often taste silkier than custards made with only milk.

 Practical Example: Crème Brûlée vs. Pastry Cream

-A simple way to work with eggs is to separate their functions.
+A smart way to work with eggs is to separate their functions.

 Egg Whites